Revisiting Bal Thackeray’s Cartoons

-(This article has been republished from The Quint’s archives on the occasion of Bal Thackeray’s birth anniversary.
-It was first published on 19 January 2016.)
+(This article has been republished from The Quint’s archives ahead of the release of biopic ‘Thackeray’ in January.)

-Were he alive today, Bal Thackeray would have turned 92.
-The Shiv Sena founder, who was also known as Tiger and Hindu Hriday Samraat (Emperor of Hindu Hearts), was an integral part of the ‘Samyukta Maharashtra’ movement, which advocated the creation of a separate linguistic state, Maharashtra.
+Shiv Sena founder Bal Thackeray, who was also known as Tiger and Hindu Hriday Samraat (Emperor of Hindu Hearts), was an integral part of the ‘Samyukta Maharashtra’ movement, which advocated the creation of a separate linguistic state, Maharashtra.

 While his political journey has been well documented, not many know that Thackeray began his career as a cartoonist in the Free Press Journal in Mumbai.
 His cartoons were also published in the Sunday edition of The Times of India.

 In 1960, he launched the cartoon weekly Marmik with his brother.
 He used it to campaign against the growing numbers and influence of non-Marathi people in Mumbai – especially targeting Gujaratis and South Indians.

 Here are a few of his cartoons that were published in Marmik:

 In this illustration, Thackeray sought to urge the Marathi manoos to refrain from bending down before foreigners.

 Thackeray sought to highlight how India was suffering at the hands of rioters and arms distributors, and how the Congress government was choosing to ignore this fact.

 This cartoon was released on the day the Sena called for a Mumbai bandh in March 1970.